dmtcp/dmtcp/README.md

 versions of OFED, the DMTCP 2.1 release should be adequate.
 For newer versions of OFED, please use DMTCP 2.2.

-To install DMTCP, see the file:
+To install DMTCP, see the file: `INSTALL`.
-  INSTALL

-For an overview DMTCP, see the file:
+For an overview DMTCP, see the file: `QUICK-START`.
-  QUICK-START

-For the licene an overview DMTCP, see the file:
+For the licene an overview DMTCP, see the file: `COPYING`.
-  COPYING

 Directory layout:
- - subdirectories: dmtcp and mtcp : will eventually be combined into a future top-level 'src' subdirectory
+ - src : DMTCP source code.
  - bin : DMTCP binaries (`dmtcp_launch`, `dmtcp_restart`, `dmtcp_coordinator`, etc.)
  - lib : DMTCP internal libraries, including internal plugins that are not exposed to the end user.
  - test : Used by 'make check'
- - plugin : (top-level directory of optional plugins; they must be invoked by a command line flag of 'dmtcp_launch')
+ - plugin : (top-level directory of optional plugins; they must be invoked by a command line flag of `dmtcp_launch`)
  - doc : Random documentation on aspects of the DMTCP design Note especially:  doc/plugin-tutorial.pdf
  - include : Contains dmtcp.h ; useful for third-party plugins